mammothbane/lateinit/README.md

 }
 ```

-This crate should be used sparingly and carefully&mdash;it breaks Rust's safety guarantees.
+This crate should be used sparingly and carefully&mdash;it breaks safety because it does not ensure
-It's on you to ensure that you initialize your `LateInit`s before accessing.
+initialization before access.
+It's on you (the programmer) to ensure this.
 Bad things™ will
-happen otherwise.
+happen if you don't.
 It's heavily suggested that you initialize only in a clearly demarcated region
 of setup code.

 ## Features